akuklev/akuklev/synthetic-types.md

 This example uses reducible constructors `Not(x)` and `And(x, y)` to define operations on the type `Bool` while defining the type itself.
 An operation on the type defined using reducible constructors is called a _bundled_ operation.
 When a custom implementation for a type is provided, bundled operations can be provided efficient custom implementations too.

-In the example above, bundled operations have already allowed us to declaratively define primitive data type `Bool` together with all hardware operations on it.
+In the example above, bundled operations have already allowed us to declaratively define the primitive data type `Bool` together with all hardware operations on it.
 Similarily we can define the type `Int8` of 8-bit integers:

 **Example 3**
 ```scala